-We all wish to possess good memory, and children, especially, need this gift during exams.
-But the fact is, and this should be encouraging for teenagers, who are under constant pressure to perform, there is no such thing as being born with good or poor memory.
-At the most, one can have untrained memory that just needs to be trained.
-For teens, this memory training can happen by introducing them to specific methods which can sharpen their memory.
+We all wish to possess good memory and during exam time, children are always looking for tips on how to study smart, improve memory power and get better at solving question papers.
+But the fact is, there is no such thing as being born with good or poor memory.
+At the most, one can have untrained memory that needs to be trained.
+For teens, this memory training can happen when they are introduced to specific methods to sharpen their memory.
 Also, they should be made aware of the types of memory and the different aids that can be used to improve the process of remembering.
 These aids can be dropped once the retention of a particular exercise becomes automatic.
 Some adolescent children may even devise strategies of their own to remember facts and concepts once they become familiar with the basic aids.

 Types of memory

 The three types of memory are sensory, working or short-term and long-term memory.
 A brief look at each of them will help you understand memory processing better.

 Sensory: The information first goes into your sensory memory, where it is briefly recorded.
 The colour of a car passing by on a highway, an unusual looking tree, and a picture in a magazine – all these things will be quickly replaced by fresh sensory information if nothing is done with this information in the mind.

 Working/short-term memory: If you focus your attention on a specific piece of information such as the colour of a car, it may become a part of your working or short-term memory.
 Here, it survives longer than in the sensory memory as the information is accessed and used from here.

 Long-term memory: Long-term memory, on the other hand, is like a safety deposit box in a bank.
 Once something is in there, it is locked up tight.
 You can use it whenever necessary.
 Your child’s face is information permanently stored in your long-term memory.

 The key is to try and take lessons learnt from sensory memory to working memory or even into the long-term memory, depending upon the need.